-Katy Guest: There has been a lot of talk recently about comic writing, after this year’s Bollinger Everyman Wodehouse Prize was withheld because (the judges said) no book submitted was funny enough.
-Your new novel, A Shot in the Dark, is full of warm and clever humour.
+Katy Guest: There has been a lot of talk recently about comic writing, after the Bollinger Everyman Wodehouse Prize was withheld because (the judges said) no book submitted was funny enough.
+Your novel, A Shot in the Dark, is full of warm and clever humour.
 What kind of reader were you thinking of when you wrote it, and how were you hoping they’d respond?

 KG: There are two very different, very funny journalist characters in this novel – they read as though you wrote them fondly but with mischief.
 What do you miss most about working as a journalist, and as a sports reporter?
 And which aspects of the job were you glad to leave behind?